jlperla/web-academic/content/publication/symmetry-dynamic-programming/index.md

 publication: '**Working Paper**'
 publication_short: ""

 abstract: "We propose a new method for solving high-dimensional dynamic programming problems and recursive competitive equilibria with a large (but finite) number of heterogeneous agents using deep learning.
-The curse of dimensionality is avoided due to four complementary techniques (1) exploiting symmetry in the approximate law of motion and the value function; (2) constructing a concentration of measure to calculate high-dimensional expectations using a single Monte Carlo draw from the distribution of idiosyncratic shocks; (3) sampling methods to ensure the model fits along manifolds of interest; and (4) selecting the most generalizable over-parameterized deep learning approximation without calculating the stationary distribution or applying a transversality condition.
-As an application, we solve a global solution of a multi-arm version of the classic Lucas and Prescott (1971) model of investment under uncertainty.
+We avoid the curse of dimensionality thanks to three complementary techniques: (1) exploiting symmetry in the approximate law of motion and the value function; (2) constructing a concentration of measure to calculate high-dimensional expectations using a single Monte Carlo draw from the distribution of idiosyncratic shocks; and (3) designing and training deep learning architectures that exploit symmetry and concentration of measure.
+As an application, we find a global solution of a multi-firm version of the classic Lucas and Prescott (1971) model of investment under uncertainty.
 First, we compare the solution against a linear-quadratic Gaussian version for validation and benchmarking.
-Next, we solve nonlinear versions with aggregate shocks.
+Next, we solve the nonlinear version where no accurate or closed-form solution exists.
 Finally, we describe how our approach applies to a large class of models in economics."

 # Summary.
 An optional shortened abstract.
 summary: "We provide a new method for solving high-dimensional dynamic programming problems, and recursive competitive equilibria with a large (but finite) number of heterogenous agents. "